wingolab-org/bystro/CONFIG.md

 # The Bystro configuration file
-<h4>TL;DR: A YAML config file that idempotently describes both database creation and annotation output.
-Used to build a new database, run an annotation, or precisely replicate a prior experiment</h4>
+#### TL;DR: A YAML config file that idempotently describes both database creation and annotation output.
+Used to build a new database, run an annotation, or precisely replicate a prior experiment

 Templates of every Bystro configuration used on https://bystro.io is found in the config folder as <assembly>.clean.yml
   - To use them, simply update the `database_dir` property (described below) to the one that contains the `index` folder of your downloaded database (Database download, setup information found in [INSTALL.md](INSTALL.md))